mvaled/emelle/docs/pattern-match-compilation.md

 wildcard, pop off the wildcard.

 This operation is akin to popping off a scrutinee that failed to match.

-I observe that the swap instruction index can be directly stored in the switch instruction.
-The swap is entirely a compile-time construct anyway.
-One keeps compile-time "occurrences" representing the path to a scrutinee, which get translated into addresses.

 ## Binding variables